dantonnoriega/PubPol590-Sp15/_python_topics_covered_outline.md

 	- `sm.OLS` and `sm.Logit` model-objects
 	- `.fit()` method for model-objects to generate estimates
 	- `.summary()` of fitted model to get results

-Students will not be expect to learn anything more advance than what is listed above.
-Codes for more complicated operations, like what is require to do Fixed Effects models, will be provided by the instructors.